noahsug/card-auto-battler/README.md

 Game TODO:

+1. "Select 2 Cards" -> "Manage Deck Screen", with "Fight" button in corner
-1. Charms act like equipment and can be moved around any time via "view deck" screen, entering a shop adds a charm and then brings you into the view deck screen
+2. Charms act like equipment and can be moved around any time via "view deck" screen, entering a shop adds a charm and then brings you into the view deck screen
-1. choice of which charm shop to enter and more charm shops:
+3. choice of which charm shop to enter and more charm shops:
    1. ✅ chain = play after other chained card
    2. ✅ remove = remove card
    3. ✅ feather = card on top + exhaust